micronDLA/SDK/README.md

 Q: Can I run my own model?

-A: yes, all models that are derivatives of the onles listed in the Supported Networks section can be modified and will run, within the limitations of the system.
+A: yes, all models that are derivatives of the ones listed in the Supported Networks section.
+It can be modified within the limitations of the system.

-Q: How can I create my own demonstration applications?

-A: Just modify our example in the Demo section and you will be running in no time!

 Q: How will developers be able to develop on your platform?

 A: They will need to provide a neural network model only.
 No need to write any special code.
 FWDNXT will update the software periodically based on users and market needs.

-Q:Will using FWDNXT inference engine require FPGA expertise?
-How much do I really have to know?

-A: Nothing at all, it will be all transparent to users, just like using a GPU.

-Q: How can I migrate my CUDA-based designs into FWDNXT inference engine?

-A: FWDNXT inference engine offer its own optimized compiler, and you only need to specify trained model file

 Q: What tools will I need at minimum?

 A: FWDNXT inference engine on an FPGA and FWDNXT SDK tools

-Q: What if my designs are in OpenCL or one of the FPGA vendor's tools?

-A: FWDNXT inference engine will soon be available in OpenCL drivers

-Q: Why should people want to develop on the FWDNXT inference engine platform?

-A: Best performance per power and scalability, plus our hardware has a small form factor that can scale from single small module to high-performance systems

-Q: How important is scalability?
-How does that manifest in terms of performance?

-A: it is important when the application needs scale, or are not defined.
-Scalability allows the same application to run faster or in more devices with little or no work.